 - Taking out the garbage and recycling

-- Commit to a minimum of 100 hours and a weekly shift.
+- Can commit to a minimum of 100 hours and a 4 to 5-hour weekly shift

-- Attend all onboarding training and participate in additional workshops.
+- Can attend all onboarding training and participate in additional workshops.

-- Be punctual.
+- Is punctual.
 Arrive in time to be ready to work at the beginning of your shift.
-Give yourself time to get changed and settle in.
+Give yourself time to get changed and settle in

-- Be flexible and willing - follow instructions from staff and other volunteers, help out where help is needed, be positive.
-Be ready and willing to learn.
+- Is flexible and willing - follow instructions from staff and other volunteers, help out where help is needed, be positive.
+Be ready and willing to learn

-- Communicate any interest you have in specific activities – staff may not always ask, but there are lots of opportunities to do different things once the daily tasks are completed.
+- Communicate any interest they have in specific activities – staff may not always ask, but there are lots of opportunities to do different things once the daily tasks are completed